View Source Phoenix.LiveView behaviour (Phoenix LiveView v1.0.0)

 The following options are supported:

-• :dom_id - The optional function to generate each stream item's DOM id.
+• :dom_id - An optional function to generate each stream item's DOM id.
 The function accepts each stream item and converts the item to a string id.
 By default, the :id field of a map or struct will be used if the item has such a field, and will be prefixed by the name hyphenated with the id.
 For example, the following examples are equivalent:

 stream(socket, :songs, songs)